 Coal and coal products consumption data for mining and quarrying [ISIC 05-09] excludes lignite consumption used for producing energy gas, lignite briquettes, and lignite multi-power.
 This has created discrepancies between the IEA energy end-uses and efficiency indicators and the IEA energy balances databases.

-Energy consumption data for cement production has been reviewed for the whole time series to exclude the energy used for clinker in the 2021 cycle.
+Energy consumption data for cement production have been revised over the whole time series and may include some energy used for clinker production.